 Additional Award Categories

-Teams who do not win Top 3 are eligible to win additional award categories and win physical prizes
+Teams are also eligible to win additional award categories and win physical prizes

 - Popular Choice